mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/install/install-onprem/index.md

 ## Specifying local addons repositories

-When using Konvoy with its default addons options, the tool tries to fetch the list of available addons from a public GitHub [kuberntes-base-addons repo][kubernetes_base_addons_repo], [kubeaddons-kommander repo][kubeaddons_kommander_repo] and [kubeaddons-dispatch repo][kubeaddons_dispatch_repo] when initializing and validating the `cluster.yaml` file.
+When using Konvoy with its default addons options, the tool tries to fetch the list of available addons from a public GitHub [kubernetes-base-addons repo][kubernetes_base_addons_repo], [kubeaddons-kommander repo][kubeaddons_kommander_repo] and [kubeaddons-dispatch repo][kubeaddons_dispatch_repo] when initializing and validating the `cluster.yaml` file.
 If in your environment access to that repo is blocked, you may also use a local clone of the above repo.

-Assuming that the repo was cloned in the local directory to `./kuberntes-base-addons` and `kubeaddons-kommander`, use the `--addons-repositories` flag with the `konvoy init`, `konvoy up`, `konvoy provision` commands.
+Assuming that the repo was cloned in the local directory to `./kubernetes-base-addons` and `kubeaddons-kommander`, use the `--addons-repositories` flag with the `konvoy init`, `konvoy up`, `konvoy provision` commands.

 This will result in your `cluster.yaml` containing the details below: